vinay2024/laptop-price-predictor/README.md

 If you get these errors

-1. It will give an error if you'r using the lates version of scikit-learn.
-SO downgrade the version using pip install scikit-learn==1.2.2
+1. It will give an error if you'r using the latest version of scikit-learn.
+So downgrade the version using pip install scikit-learn==1.2.2

 2. If you get this error
 ModuleNotFoundError: No module named 'pandas.core.indexes.numeric'